Advice > Software engineering

 1.1.1 Recruiter screen

-After you’ve applied, or if a recruiter has reached out to you on LinkedIn, your next step will be a brief 30 minute phone call with a recruiter.
+After you’ve applied, or if a recruiter has reached out to you on LinkedIn, your next step will often be a 30-minute phone call with a recruiter.

 1.1.2 First round interviews